imapp-pl/gas-cost-estimator/docs/gas-cost-estimator.md

 Note, that the above statements should always be understood relatively to the cost of the pivot OPCODE.

+The entire alternative gas cost schedule resulting from our estimates is given in [Appendix B: EVM OPCODEs and their Gas cost estimates](#Appendix-B:-EVM-OPCODEs-and-their-Gas-cost-estimates).

 #### Discussion

 We can now assess our results from the standpoint of the criteria posed in the State I Report: